 Our number one priority is the safety of all our residents.
 We have a responsibility to ensure our programme of inspections, and any remedial works that are found to be needed following these inspections, are conducted based on risk prioritisation.
 We, therefore, will not be granting permission for privately organised inspections.

-If works are required to address any defects to a building that are found, MTVH will pursue the original developer and any other responsible party to recover costs if the building is within warranty.
-Where we are not the freeholder of a building, we will urge the freeholder to do the same.
+If works are required to address any defects to a building that are found, MTVH will pursue the original developer or contractor and any other responsible party to recover costs if the building is within warranty.
+Where we are not the freeholder of a building, we will urge the responsible freeholder to do the same.

 If you have any questions about this and how it may affect you, please contact us via the relevant email address listed below: